-The Cardiff School of Biosciences is best known for the work of its former director, Professor Sir Martin Evans FRS, which was recognized by Sir Martin’s Nobel Prize in Physiology or Medicine 2007 (together with Mario Cappechi and Oliver Smithies) "for their discoveries of principles for introducing specific gene modifications in mice by the use of embryonic stem cells".
-Under its current director, Medical Research Council Professor Ole Petersen CBE FRS, who pioneered patch clamp single channel recordings in epithelial cells and discovered intracellular calcium tunnels in exocrine gland cells, the School provides a dynamic and stimulating research environment with impressive modern facilities and high-calibre research-active staff.
+The Cardiff School of Biosciences became famous for the work of its former (and founding) director, Professor Sir Martin Evans FRS, which was recognized by Sir Martin’s Nobel Prize in Physiology or Medicine 2007 (together with Mario Cappechi and Oliver Smithies) "for their discoveries of principles for introducing specific gene modifications in mice by the use of embryonic stem cells".
+Under its current director, Medical Research Council Professor Ole Petersen CBE FRS, who pioneered patch clamp single channel and whole cell current recordings in epithelial cells and discovered intracellular calcium tunnels, the School provides a dynamic and stimulating research environment with impressive modern facilities and high-calibre research-active staff.

-In the authoritative 2012 Annual World University Ranking (based on research strength and performance) compiled by Shanghai Jiao Tong University, Life Sciences at Cardiff University is in the top 100 worldwide and in the top 10 in the UK.
+In the authoritative 2013 Annual World University Ranking (based on research strength and performance), compiled by Shanghai Jiao Tong University (http://www.shanghairanking.com/FieldLIFE2013.html), Life Sciences at Cardiff University is in the top 100 worldwide and in the top 10 in the UK.

 Each research division is led by an internationally renowned researcher and division members run dynamic internationally recognized research programmes.